Example: Import a shape from SketchUp Pro

 The location and rotation of the solid in SketchUp are important, since they determine how an item is inserted and positioned in Tekla Structures.
 Different positioning in SketchUp causes an offset in Tekla Structures.

-In your Tekla Structures model, open the Shape Catalog and click Import.
+- In your Tekla Structures model, open the Shape catalog dialog box and click Import.